Psychomorpha

-Psychomorpha is a monotypic moth genus of the family Noctuidae erected by Thaddeus William Harris in 1839.
+Psychomorpha is a monotypic genus of moths in the family Noctuidae erected by Thaddeus William Harris in 1839.
 Its only species, Psychomorpha epimenis, the grapevine epimenis, was first described by Dru Drury in 1782.
 It is found in eastern North America as far west as the Oklahoma Panhandle.

 Description

 The wings and body are black with a large white forewing patch and a red hindwing patch.
 The wingspan ranges from 2.2 to 2.7 cm.